 ♦ Patrick Madden was raised in Whippany, New Jersey, and Baton Rouge, Louisiana.
 He received his B.S. in physics from Notre Dame in 1993, his M.A. in English from BYU in 1999, and his Ph.D. in English from Ohio University in 2004.
 He served a mission to Uruguay from 1993-1995 and later returned there as a Fulbright fellow from 2002-2003 to write his dissertation, a collection of travel essays.
 His first book, Quotidiana, a collection of essays that won second place in the 2007 AWP Award Series in Creative Nonfiction, was published in 2010 by the University of Nebraska Press.
 He has published individual essays in The Iowa Review, Fourth Genre, Hotel Amerika, Portland Magazine, and many other journals.
 Some of his essays have been anthologized in The Best American Spiritual Writing 2007 and The Best Creative Nonfiction vol. 2.

-♦ Wayne Lee Thomas, former TTR editor (2008-2014), writes fiction, plays, and nonfiction.
+♦ Wayne Thomas, former TTR editor (2008-2014), writes fiction, plays, and nonfiction.
 He’s currently at work on the novel Birth of the Okefenokees–for which he received the 2013 Baltic Writing Residency in Latvia.
-His work has been featured in Sudden Stories: The MAMMOTH Book of Miniscule Fiction, Riverteeth, Spitoon, and elsewhere.
 With John E. Branscum, he is co-editor of Red Holler: Contemporary Appalachian Literature (Sarabande), winner of the Linda Bruckheimer Series in Kentucky Literature.
-Thomas teaches creative writing at Tusculum College.
+Thomas is the Dean of Arts & Sciences at Tusculum College, where he teaches creative writing.